20 Best Cities to Visit on a Cruise to Spain

 Santiago de Compostela Old Town takes you back to the Middle Ages

 Apart from the Cathedral, there are other medieval churches and historic monuments to explore, as well as narrow cobbled streets of the old town, where you’ll find many restaurants, souvenir shops, cafes, and hotels.
-The city has preserved the spirit and the old looks of ancient times, so you’ll feel as if you had been taken back to the Middle Ages as you walk the streets of the Old Town.
+The city has preserved the spirit and the old looks of ancient times, so you’ll feel as if you have been taken back to the Middle Ages as you walk the streets of the Old Town.

 Important note for cruise ship passengers taking a tour to Santiago de Compostela: As your ship normally stays in port (Vigo or La Coruña) only one day, keep in mind that you won’t have much free time in the city.
 The tours are guided and they include some free time as well, but that time is limited.